Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 MN Art & Design Studio LLC, Greater Seattle Area | 05/2012 - 06/2017

 -  Founded [Art&Fly Studio ](http://artandfly.com/)  with a vision to help an average person manifest creative potential.
 Developed 4 levels of silk painting workshops that guided in finding an artist within a person with no artistic training.
 Served over 600 students in 3 years.
+-  Designed and implemented responsive website, integrated it with payPal.
--  Designed brand assets and marketing materials.
+-  Designed brand assets and marketing materials for my business.
+-  Worked on responsive website redesign, created visual identity and marketing materials for LaVida Dance Studio.

 **Graphic Designer**
 [IBA Group](http://ibagroupit.com/), Minsk Belarus  | 05/1999 - 08/2007